virag-ky/CSS-Penguins/Readme.md

-CSS penguins, inspired by reeCodeCamp's penguin lesson.
+CSS penguins, inspired by freeCodeCamp's penguin lesson.

 Made with HTML and CSS.